ministryofjustice/opg-github-actions/actions/semver/README.md

 # Semver Composite Action

 Will generate a new (or return latest) git tag formatted as a semver, typically used for releases, docker image tags and so on.
+Commit messages can contain `#major`, `#minor` or `#patch` to trigger semver increment increase.
+Some tooling (such as dependabot and renovate) will include release notes and commits in their pull request content, these may include such increment triggers and therefore generate a version thats not the expected result.
+In such cases you can `!major`, `!minor` or `!patch` to force the value you need.

-Commit messages can contain `#major, #minor, #patch` to trigger semver increment increase.
+The pull request body and title are also evaulated for the increment triggers, but please be aware that the data may differ on the actual merge request.

 You can toggle the use of a `v` prefix on or off depending on your needs.